epartington/google-cloud-ai-runtime-tutorial/README.md

 ### Step 1.
 Review Brownfield Environment

 The diagram below shows the brownfield environment you will create.
-Two workload VPCs (`gce-vpc` & `gke-vpc`) will be created.
 The `gce-vpc` contains a GKE cluster (`cluster1`) which runs several sample applications.
 The `gce-vpc` contains a single VM (`ai-vm`) which runs two pre-built AI applications:

 * `openai-app`: A chat-bot that uses OpenAI to provide users information about finance.
 * `gemini-app`: A story generation app that uses Gemini to create stories based on user inputs.